bitcoin-dex/bitcoin-dex/optimistic_2-way_peg.md

     1. If Carol provides a correct proof then she can take the claimed ETH, and Dave loses his collateral to her.
     1. If Carol doesn't provide a correct proof on time then she loses her collateral to Dave.

+This is the basic protocol.
+The following are optimisations.

 ## Proof Data Compression
 Carol's coin history can become quite large.
 Thus, we want to compress it to save fees.
 There are a couple of simple improvements possible: